IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 The unit should be placed on a stable, smooth surface (use the packaging).
 Do not apply force onto the controls protruding from the hob.

-There is one easy fit kits package for each hob, include fixing clips and screws.
+There is one easy fit kits package for each hob, including fixing clips and screws.
 Find the easy fit kit package first.

 Insert the fixing clips into fixing holes reserved on 2 sides of housing, fix clip to housing with screw, then insert hob into cabinet/work surface.

-natural_image Diagram showing a rectangular panel with a magnified inset of its edge detail (no text or symbols)
+Diagram showing a rectangular panel with a magnified inset of its edge detail (no text or symbols).

 - Fix hob to cabinet

-Insert the hob into the cabinet/work surface as below diagrams, the mounted clips on the sides can secure your hob sturdily.
+Insert the hob into the cabinet/work surface as shown in the diagrams below.
+The mounting clips on the sides can secure your hob sturdily.

-natural_image Diagram of a layered structure with arrows indicating force or movement, no text or symbols present
+Diagram of a layered structure with arrows indicating force or movement, no text or symbols present.

-natural_image Pure geometric diagram showing two overlapping rectangles with diagonal hatching (no text or symbols)
+Pure geometric diagram showing two overlapping rectangles with diagonal hatching (no text or symbols).

 Connecting the hob to the mains power supply